Parent guide

 IGCSE Maths is broad.
 Add Maths is more compressed.

-IGCSE Maths, especially Cambridge 0580, asks students to handle a wide range of topics: number, algebra, geometry, graphs, probability, statistics, and problem solving.
-A student can sometimes compensate for one weaker area by collecting marks elsewhere.
-Add Maths, especially Cambridge Additional Mathematics 0606, is less forgiving because many chapters rely on algebraic control and symbolic reasoning.
+IGCSE Maths, particularly Cambridge 0580, covers a wide range of topics: number, algebra, geometry, graphs, probability, statistics, and problem solving.
+A student with one weaker area can still collect marks in stronger ones.
+Add Maths, particularly Cambridge Additional Mathematics 0606, is less forgiving.
+Many chapters depend on algebraic control and symbolic reasoning, so a shaky foundation in one area can pull several chapters down at once.

-If algebra is slow, Add Maths feels heavy very quickly.
-If a student only copies example patterns, Add Maths exposes that habit because the question may change the form, combine ideas, or require a rearrangement before the familiar method even appears.
+If algebra is slow, Add Maths feels heavy almost immediately.
+If a student is used to copying example patterns, Add Maths exposes that habit fast.
+The exam question may rephrase the setup, combine two ideas, or require a rearrangement before the familiar method even appears.
+For a structured breakdown of the differences in algebra demands and reasoning style, see the difference between IGCSE Maths and Add Maths.

 Layered algebra visual for Add Maths readiness